nats-io/nats.node/migration.md

     reply?: string
 }
 ```
 A request will either succeed and resolve to a message or fail with a timeout or some other error.
-If specifying the connection options `headers` and `noResponder`, requests sent to subjects that have no interest will immediately fail with a `ErrorCode.NO_RESPONDER`.
+If specifying the connection options `headers` and `noResponder`, requests sent to subjects that have no interest will immediately fail with a `ErrorCode.NoResponders`.